MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts-sk/connectors.md

 Now that you know about the **kernel**, **planner**, **skills**, **memories**, **connectors**, then you might want to do a quick refresher of core LLM AI concepts.

+Try the [Authentication and API sample app](/semantic-kernel/samples/authapi) to see it in action.

 > [!div class="nextstepaction"]
 > [Jump into sample apps](../samples/overview)